Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 Author: Varo

 **[GENERAL]**
 The name and the level design blends together incredibly well here, but I guess I should take it to the next level.
 I just need to replace the old moving hazard and add some red spikes here and there and it's perfect.
-I'm not sure if "Careful Now" is some sort of a reference or as a way to tell the player to be careful.
+I'm not sure if "Careful Now" is some sort of a reference or as a warning to the player.

 **[CHALLENGE]**
 I also make this level feasable without striking as originally you really only need to strike once.
 And thus, the shadow collectible is back!